GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 FFT<Inverse, ConstevalParameters>::__call<Accessor, SharedMemoryAccessor>(Accessor accessor, SharedMemoryAccessor sharedMemoryAccessor);
 ```

+We use functional structs instead of plain functions because HLSL does not support partial specialization of functions, so if you want to achieve the same result you have to wrap your function in a struct which CAN be partially specialized.
+Furthermore, we use a `__call()` method instead of overloading `operator()` because due to the low (C++11) version DXC is based off of, the latter does not allow for implicit template arguments while the former does (so in the snippet above you could skip writing `<Accessor, SharedMemoryAccessor>` if you wanted to).

-`Inverse` indicates whether you're running a forward or an inverse FFT
+`Inverse` is a bool value indicating whether you're running a forward or an inverse FFT

-`ConstevalParameters` is a struct created from three compile-time constants: `ElementsPerInvocationLog2`, `WorkgroupSizeLog2` and `Scalar`.
+`ConstevalParameters<ElementsPerInvocationLog2, WorkgroupSizeLog2, Scalar>` is a struct created from three compile-time constants.

 `Scalar` is just the scalar type for the complex numbers involved.